 - doing crosswords or Sudoku

 - taking up bridge or another group card game (this lets you socialize at the same time)

 Staying physically active may also be difficult for new retirees, but it’s very important that they do.
 Recent studies indicate that staying physically fit impacts more than just your muscles—it helps stave off mental decline as well.

 To meet the challenge of staying physically fit in retirement, choose an activity you enjoy.
 It’s a lot easier to stick with something that’s fun to do than something that feels like a chore.
 And don’t think you have to take up body-building or train for a marathon.
-There are many moderate forms of exercise that you can try out, such as gardening, golfing, tennis, walking, yoga, or Tai Chi.
+There are many moderate forms of exercise that you can try out, such as gardening, golfing, pickleball, walking, yoga, or Tai Chi.

 3. Finding Ways to Socialize